Dave Trumfio: Musician

-Trumfio was the frontman in the 90's new-wave band The Pulsars, in which he did "everything but play the drums", his brother Harry acting as the band's drummer.

-After releasing their debut single, the band signed to Herb Alpert and Jerry Moss's post A&M venture Almo Sounds in 1995, and released an album and two EPs.
+Trumfio was the frontman in the 1990s new wave band The Pulsars, in which he did "everything but play the drums" with his brother Harry acting as the band's drummer.
+After their debut single came out, the band signed to Herb Alpert and Jerry Moss's post A&M Records venture Almo Sounds in 1995.
+The Pulsars released an album and two EPs.

-He also played in Ashtray Boy, The Mekons (intermittently), in Sally Timms' band, and on The Aluminum Group's Plano album.
-After bassist Sarah Corina left the Mekons in 2015, Trumfio replaced her, at least through 2019.
+Dave Trumfio also played in Ashtray Boy, The Mekons (intermittently), in English singer, Sally Timms' band, and on The Aluminum Group's Plano album.
+After bassist Sarah Corina left the Mekons in 2015, Trumfio replaced her through 2025 at least.